 Hi.
 My name is Jeff Rzeszotarski.

-I am an Assistant Professor in the School of Information Science at Cornell University with interests in data visualization, crowdsourcing, and social computing.
-My research focuses on helping both experts and everyday people make sense of data.
+My current work focuses on helping both experts and everyday people make sense of data using empirically validated design practices and AI-augmented tools.
+These days, I am especially interested in how human-AI collaborations can help novice users to manage large amounts of complex information while maintaining independence, intellectual property rights, and trustworthiness.
+I employ interdisciplinary knowledge from psychology (sensemaking theory), art history, and design in my work to make tools that are both effective and usable.
 I strongly believe that data big and small must be made accessible to as many people as possible, and I endeavor to encode that value into the systems I design and the research I pursue.

 My name is pronounced "Jeff Rez-oh-TAR-ski" [dʒɛf ɹ̠ˤʷɛzoʊtɑɹ’skiː].
 You can call me Jeff Rz (rez).

-Feel free to email me at "jeffrz [@t] cornell.edu" or "jeff [dot] rzeszotarski [@t] gmail.com"
+Feel free to email me at "jeff [dot] rzeszotarski [@t] gmail.com"